Queen ‘Utterly Shocked’ by New Zealand Earthquake

 The earthquake was an aftershock of an earthquake which hit the same region in early September last year.
 Despite yesterday’s quake being smaller in magnitude (the September earthquake measured at 7.1 on the Richter Scale), it was closer to the earth’s surface, leading to greater and vaster damage.
 The timing of the earthquake has also played a significant role in the destruction caused – occurring in the middle of a workday, whereas the September quake struck early morning on a Saturday.

-Tagged British Commonwealth, Elizabeth II, Natural Disaster, New Zealand, Prime Minister Key, The Duke of Cambridge, The Prince of Wales.
+Tagged Elizabeth II of the United Kingdom, Natural Disaster, New Zealand, Prime Minister Key of New Zealand, The Duke of Cambridge, The Prince of Wales.